The places written with bold characters in the text show the marked places in the Route-Altitude diagram.

 The name of the meadow, where the houses stand, is Foton-rét (in English: Foton Meadow), it refers to that thing, that young astronomers keep their camp here every year, far from the civilisation, because the observation is almost perfect here, among the mountains, without the light pollution of populated places.

-After the tourist house the Blue Trail continues its route in the southern side of the long ridge of Ágasvár Mountain, but the marks offer an alternative route by the climbing the peak towering above the houses and hike farther on the sharp ridge of the mountain.
+After the tourist house the Blue Trail continues in the southern side of the long ridge of Ágasvár Mountain, but the marks offer an alternative route by the climbing the peak towering above the houses and hike farther on the sharp ridge of the mountain.
 The marks leave the meadow and lead us in level in the mountainside on a very narrow path.
 There is a nice view among the trees into the long and deep valley of the meandering Csörgő-patak (Csörgő Brook), and after a quarter hour long hike we reach the place, where the path of the signs joins back to the route of the Blue Trail.
-It is worth taking a short detour on the path to the closest rock formation named Szamár-kő (Monkey Rock), because a very nice panorama opens from that place towards the wide valley of Zagyva river, from where we climbed the Ágasvár!
+It is worth taking a short detour on the path to the closest rock formation named Szamár-kő Rock (Donkey Rock), because a very nice panorama opens from that place towards the wide valley of Zagyva river, from where we climbed the Ágasvár!

 Our route leads in the vicinity of the ridge, but the path became more comfortable, later it joins to a dirt road leading in the forest.
 We notice Mátraszentistván village through a clear-cut, later we reach the first houses of the settlement.
 The village lies in a wide valley and there is a nice view towards the ski slopes located on the opposite mountainside.
 We glimpse the tower of a church on the far ridge, beside the ski slopes, it is the Három falu temploma (Church of Three Villages), which is the common church of three neighbour villages: Mátraszentistván, Mátraszentlászló and Mátraszentimre.
 The name of the three settlements cherish the names of Hungarian kings and a prince, they lived in the 11th century.
 Szent István (Sankt Stephan) was the first Hungarian king, his son was Imre Prince, and Szent László (Sankt Ladislaus) had a big role in the building of the young Hungarian Kingdom.

 After the rest we continue the climb on the asphalt strip of Petőfi Sándor Street, pass by the building of 3 Patak Panzió (Guest House of Three Brooks), we find another Blue Trail stamp at the gate of the guest house.
 This steeply climbing street leads us until a wider asphalt road, which connects the neighbour villages together.
 The route of the Blue Trail turns onto it, we walk a few dozen steps towards west and immediately turn left onto the first branching street.
 We reach the main street of Mátraszentlászló village soon.
-The Blue Trail turns onto this street and the ascent continues towards the bus turning place.
+The Blue Trail turns onto this street and the ascent continues towards the bus turning place of the settlement.

-We reach the small square in five minutes, cross it and leave this small settlement behind us.
+We reach the small square in five minutes, cross it and leave this small village behind us.
 The Blue Trail turns onto path, crosses ski slopes and climbs in the bushy hillside.
 A small meadow opens on the right side of the trail after a few minutes, it is worth taking a short detour to the grassy clearing, because a nice view opens backwards to Ágasvár Mountain and the eastern ridge of Cserhát Hills from that place.

 Later we reach the first houses at a small square, glimpse the TV broadcasting tower in front of us and turn onto a narrow asphalt road.
 This road leaves the square, ascends in the northern mountainside, we follow it until its end and continue the walk on a footpath.
 Our path leads again in the forest, cross the old beech forest of a wide col, and reach the brand new lookout tower in ten minutes.